samsquire/microservice-description-compilation/README.md

 # Example 1 - choreography description model 1

-See this example microservice definition.
-This definition bundles the implementation of functions within its definition.
+See this example microservice definition of a choreography of a shopping website where you can create an account on checkout.
+This model has implementation of simple endpoints embedded in the definition, so it should be possible to generate a microservice with code generation.

 ```
 choreography: checkout-new-user